Keeping Families Safe: Opioid Epidemic

 - For a full list of prescription opioids visit, HopkinsMedicine.org/opioids/what-are-opioids.html

-- 130 Americans die every day from an opioid overdose, accounting for two-thirds of all overdoses.
+- 130 Americans die everyday from an opioid overdose, accounting for two thirds of all overdoses.
+2

-- Only one Naloxone prescription is written for every 69 high-dose opioid prescriptions.
+- Only one naloxone prescription is written for every 69 high dose opioid prescriptions.
+4

-- Children of addicts are eight times more likely to develop an addiction themselves.
+- Children of addicts are 8 times more likely to develop an addiction themselves.
+7

 - Taking more opioids than prescribed.